HongjunYun/HongjunYun.github.io/src/content/blog/03-UW__First_Year/index.md

 - **The First Round:** I only applied to Big Tech companies and completely ran out of my application caps.
 - **The Server Crash:** As the deadline approached, the server became slower.
 At some point, it just decided to fail on me.

-It was a total disaster on my first run, but I actually learned a lot from it.
+It was a total disaster on my first run, but it taught me the hard way how to pace my applications.
 Thankfully, during the continuous cycle, I was able to get an interview and land a job.

 ### Actual Work